yihui/yihui.org/content/en-about.md

 will truly appreciate it if you could use public resources before trying private emails or messages.

+## Donate

+I'm currently working as a contractor without a full-time job.
+I'll truly appreciate your donation to support my writing and open-source software development!
+On most pages of this site, you can find a "Donate" button at the bottom to support me if you'd like to.
+Your contribution helps me cope with financial uncertainty better, so I can spend more time on producing high-quality content and software.

 ## About this site

 This site is created with [**blogdown**](https://github.com/rstudio/blogdown)